 Auke Lake is a gateway to kayaking, paddle boarding, canoeing, and fishing in the summer with x-country skiing and ice skating in the winter.
 The Auke Lake Trail offers a great break between classes with a trail that allows you to leave campus and return via. a loop trail with lots of scenic outlooks along the way.

 Auke Lake was the start of the Ironman Alaska triathlon on August 7, 2022.
-The University of Alaska Southeast campus (UAS) will be the location of all transitions and the finish line.
-UAS is happy to welcome Ironman to Alaska and can't wait till next year!
+The University of Alaska Southeast campus (UAS) was the location of all transitions and the finish line.

 Below is a live view of Auke Lake from the UAS dock.
 Average lake temperatures in the summer run in the low 50's in April/May to the high 60's in July/August.
 Select current weather and air conditions for Auke Bay.
 For Auke Lake water conditions view our Auke Lake temperature and weather shared Google document.